 Coffee and scone from Wellington Coffee, 33A George Street (photo credit: canuckrunningamuck.com)

 Sunday lunch done right is a special thing, and I found it at the Queen’s Arms Pub on Frederick Street.
 It felt like I’d stepped back in time into the cosy pub with the wooden bar and tucked-away nooks dimly lit by lamps hanging from a low ceiling.
 I was seated at a table underneath a portrait of (who else?)
 Mary, Queen of Scots; directly opposite that was a print of an account of her beheading.
-The food and atmosphere was markedly cheerier.
+The food and atmosphere were markedly cheerier.